Organized leather folder, phone calendar, and care coordination notes on a wooden desk

 • When helpful, we plan a short family alignment call to reset roles and next steps.

-• A consolidated care team map; key providers, contacts, and the right way to reach each office.
+• Care team directory; providers, portals, contacts, and the right way to reach each office.

 If the Supported Person is the Primary Contact